apollographql/rover-init-starters/start-with-typescript/getting-started.md

 Whenever you modify your schema, run `npm run codegen` to ensure your generated types are up to date as well.

-ℹ️ If you run into any issues or difficulties, please reach out via the [Apollo Community](https://community.apollographql.com/c/graph-os/getting-started/35).
+ℹ️ **Tip:** If you run into any issues or difficulties, please reach out via the [Apollo Community](https://community.apollographql.com/c/graph-os/getting-started/35).
 Click **New Topic** to start a discussion–the Apollo team is here to help!

 # Debugging your schema